nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:information_source: **Info:** Once you have navigated to the first command that you have ever entered into InternBuddy, pressing <button>&uarr;</button> would not lead to any further change.
-Similarly, once you have navigated to the current state of waiting for new input, pressing <button>&darr;</button> would not change anything.
+:information_source: **Info:** Once you have navigated to the first command that you have ever entered into InternBuddy, pressing <button>&uarr;</button> will not lead to any further change.
+Similarly, once you have navigated to the current state of waiting for new input, pressing <button>&darr;</button> will not change anything.
 </div>